Client Models vs Data Transfer Objects vs Data Access Objects vs entities vs whatever you want to call your data classes

 If you approach software development considering that each layer of the application is actually a separate project, not physically, but logically as well, with its own management, roadmap, development, you will not get more work, but less.
 Instead of a single mammoth application that you need to understand completely, you have three or more projects that are only marginally connected.
 Even if you are the same person, your role as a data access layer developer is different from your role when working on the business layer.

-I hope that my thoughts have come through clear and that this post will help you not make the same mistakes I did and see so many others do.
+I hope that my thoughts have come through clear and that this post will help you avoid the same mistakes I made and that I see so many others make.
 Please let me know where you think I was wrong or if you have anything to add.